Featured medical, molecular and forensic science courses

 Career opportunities

-Students have the chance to analyse simulated crime scenes at Murdoch University’s own Whitby Falls Farm, study techniques in state-of-the-art laboratories which are located in a technological precinct that includes the Anti-microbial Resistance and Infectious Disease Laboratory, and the Australian National Phenome Centre, and help solve real-life homicide and missing persons cases through the Cold Case Review initiative.
+You'll analyse simulated crime scenes at our Whitby Falls Farm, work in state-of-the-art laboratories—including the Anti-microbial Resistance and Infectious Disease Laboratory and the Australian National Phenome Centre—and contribute to real-life homicide and missing persons investigations through the Cold Case Review initiative.

 Not only could I study a Bachelor of Science in Forensic Biology and Toxicology, and a Bachelor of Criminology, but I had the opportunity to study them as a combined degree.